-Email marketing automation will cut out tedious and repetitive tasks so you can spend more time building a better customer experience.
+Email marketing automation cuts out tedious and repetitive tasks so you can spend more time building a better customer experience.

-And here’s another thing: Automation minimizes the risk of human error.
-The last thing you want to do is send the wrong message to the wrong subscriber.
+And here’s another thing: Email automation minimizes the risk of human error.
+The last thing you want to do is send a message to the wrong email address or email list.
 Once everything’s set up correctly, this isn’t something you need to worry about.